Breathwork and

 All of these patterns affect volume and efficiency of breathing and the maintenance of emotional and nervous system dysregulation.

 Good, effective breathing should be felt in the movement of the diaphragm, as well as within a gentle expansion of the thoracic (rib) cage and the abdomen.
 The lower three ribs should be felt moving outwards with the in breath to accommodate the expanding lungs and more subtly the expansion will be felt across the back if there is no excessive muscular tightness.
-The breath should be gentle, light, through the nose and inaudible.
+The breath should be gentle, light, through the nose and inaudible (if not moving much).
 In an ideal world much of our breathing should be at a rate of 5-6 breaths per minute unless physically exerting ourselves.

 Diaphragmatic breathing feels good, calming and effortless.